NecipAkgz/fhevm-example-factory/docs/fhe-counter.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * Simple encrypted counter - the "Hello World" of FHEVM */ contract FHECounter is ZamaEthereumConfig {
+ * @notice Simple encrypted counter - the "Hello World" of FHEVM *
+ * @dev Demonstrates basic FHE operations: encryption, computation, and permission management.
+ *      Shows how to work with encrypted values without ever revealing the underlying data.
+ */
+contract FHECounter is ZamaEthereumConfig {
     // 🔐 The count is always encrypted - no one can see the actual value